Georgeburn94/Gotta-Guess-Em-All/README.md

 Drawing on the design language of Pokemon, we chose this font.

 ###Licensing
 Pocketmonk is used under "non-commercial" lisence purposes.
-See lisence file here.
+See lisence file <a src="assets/images/font_license.pdf">here.<a/>
 Pokemon Classic was used under permission from the author.

 ##API